pravesh-pandey/JUNE-LUNCHTIME-2020/README.md

 # JUNE-LUNCHTIME-2020
-i have only 4 solutine but I will update the fifth one soon.
+i have only 4 solution but I will update the fifth one soon.

 Q1.
 Chef and Demonetisation' '[solved]'    'CHFMOT18'    'https://www.codechef.com/LTIME85B/problems/CHFMOT18